 A Chinese proverb says, “Tell me and I forget.
 Show me and I remember.
 Involve me and I understand.”
 As a result, I always try to make students yearn for learning, always try to engage students in the subject so much that they will want to get the knowledge and master the skills on their own.

-At the end of the semester, I often evaluate my success not by the amount of “A” grades students have earned, but rather by the amount of students who want to work in the profession I have taught them about.
+At the end of the semester, I often evaluate my success not by the number of “A” grades students have earned, but rather by the number of students who want to work in the profession I have taught them about.

 My teaching philosophy, then, is this: “Lecture me and I forget.
 Quiz me and I remember.
 Engage me and I understand.”